What would you use if you wanted to add a blink to happen randomly to an existing animation?

 };

-Hmm I think I will refactor the Timeline interface slightly. public void apply (Skeleton skeleton, float time, float alpha) {
+Hmm I think I will refactor the Timeline interface slightly. 🙂 It doesn't need getKeyframeCount.

 Awesome, thanks Nate!